 The cover letter for a revised and resubmitted manuscript summarizes the changes to the manuscript.
 Along with the cover letter and revised manuscript, authors should also provide a response to reviewers, which is a detailed document explaining how they responded to each comment.

-The following sample cover letters demonstrate how authors can communicate with the journal editor at the initial manuscript submission and following an invitation to revise and resubmit a manuscript for publication.
+These sample cover letters demonstrate how authors can communicate with the journal editor at the initial manuscript submission and following an invitation to revise and resubmit a manuscript for publication.